Colum31/xcom/README.md

 # xcom
-A simple serial terminal, useable from the commandline.
+A simple serial terminal, usable from the commandline.

 ## Features

-* scripting:          send prewritten commands with optional delay
+* scripting:          send pre-written commands with optional delay
-* simple commands:    no finger breaking combinations any more
+* simple commands:    no finger breaking combinations anymore

 ## Requirements